OFFICE OF INTERNATIONAL STUDENT & SCHOLAR SERVICES

 If you are a research scholar or professor, SUNY requires that you purchase the insurance through the University.
 This insurance is mandatory regardless of coverage provided by an outside agency unless a specific exemption is approved by the Office of International Student & Scholar Services.If you would like to review a copy of the SUNY International Student/Scholar Health Insurance Policy, go to http://www2.binghamton.edu/isss/health-insurance/index.html and click on “SUNY International Student, Scholar & Visiting Faculty Policy Benefits - Abbreviated Version” or “SUNY International Student, Scholar & Visiting Faculty Policy Benefits - Detailed Version".
 You will need Adobe Acrobat Reader to access this document.

 If you have been offered a faculty or research position at Binghamton for pay that is equivalent to 50% or higher of a full-time position, you are eligible to enroll in the health insurance plan provided by New York State or the Research Foundation of SUNY as part of your salary and benefits.
-However, since these plans do not provide medical evacuation and repatriation coverage, you are required to purchase a policy from the Office of International Student & Scholar Services to provide this coverage at a cost of $75.00 per year or $6.25 per month depending on the duration of your stay.
+However, since these plans do not provide medical evacuation and repatriation coverage, you are required to purchase a policy from the Office of International Student & Scholar Services.
 You must also purchase coverage for the SUNY international health insurance plan for the 42-day waiting period until the NYS or Research Foundation benefit plan coverage begins.

 If health insurance is not being provided by New York State or the Research Foundation of SUNY as part of your scholar or faculty appointment then you are required to purchase the SUNY International Student Health and Accident policy.
 Rates vary according to your term of appointment and are available monthly or per semester.
-The cost of the SUNY policy for the 2010-2011 year is $91.00 per month, $453.00 for the fall semester (5 months), $635.75 for the spring semester and summer (7 months), or $1089.75 for an entire year (12 months).
+The cost of the SUNY policy is found here.
 The policy is comprehensive and includes coverage for pre-existing conditions, hospitalization, doctors' visits, medications, lab fees, surgery, emergency medical evacuation and repatriation to your home country.
-The cost of the policy for 2011-2012 will be announced June 1, 2011.

 You will receive a separate email message from our International Health Insurance Team that will include an exact price quote for your specific appointment period.